-Most of the major brands typically use a large affiliate network.
+Most major brands typically use a large affiliate network.
 Here are the most popular affiliate networks where you can find virtually any affiliate product.

 The most popular affiliate networks are:

-They are all free to join, so you can go ahead, sign up and browse their inventory and commission rate for each offer.
+They are all free to join, so you can go ahead and sign up and browse their inventory and commission rates for each offer.

 What to consider when picking affiliate offers?

-Once you found your niche and decided which affiliate network you are going to pull offers from, now it’s time to determine which offers you are actually going to place in your own affiliate network.
+Once you find your niche and decide which affiliate network you are going to pull offers from, now it’s time to determine which offers you are actually going to place in your own affiliate network.
 Here are a few questions to ask yourself when choosing an affiliate offer from a network: